 More Information: Beginning the week of September 7, Nia Technique will meet on both Tuesday and Thursday evenings.

-I discovered Nia in 2003 during my quest for an exercise program that I would stick to for more that three months – six years later, I still love every minute of the magic that is Nia.
+I discovered Nia in 2003 during my quest for an exercise program that I would stick to for more that three months – 13 years later, I still love every minute of the magic that is Nia.
 As a scientist by day, I find that Nia helps balance out my logical and practical side.
 Nia is a creative, expressive, and therapeutic movement form that leaves me feeling energized, centered and happy.
 I began my training with the white belt in 2009 to share the joy of Nia with others.
 With the completion of the brown belt in 2016, I continue to grow my teaching practice and am excited to witness my class evolve into a community of dancers that are finding joy in movement.